hesara/mcont/README.md

 For further development of this add-on, the following tool-chain is recommended:
 - Eclipse IDE
-- m2e (install it from Eclipse Marketplace)
+- m2e (install it from Eclipse Marketplace if not included in Eclipse)
-- command line git or EGit Eclipse plug-in (install it from Eclipse Marketplace)
+- command line git or EGit Eclipse plug-in (install it from Eclipse Marketplace if not included in Eclipse)
-- Chrome browser
+- Google Chrome

 ### Importing project